sugaryourcoffee/development-notebooks/deployment-with-rbenv.md

     mysql> exit
     Bye

 Now that the database is created we want to create the tables based on our database migrations.
 Our `config/database.yml` is the information that is used to create the database.
+But this hasn't been cloned, as it is not managed by, because it contains the database passwords.

+We copy the `database.yml` and the `secret_tolken.rb` file from our development machine to the server with

+    devops@development $ scp database.yml secret_token.rb secondhand@uranus:.

+Then on the server we move the `database.yml` file into `/var/www/secondhand/production/config/` and `secret_token.rb` to `/var/www/secondhand/production/config/intializers/`.
+The `secret_token.rb` contains the environment variable `SECRET_KEY_BASE` which is read in `secrets.yml`.

+    secondhand $ mv ~/database.yml /var/www/secondhand/production/config/.
+    secondhand $ mv ~/secret_token.rb /var/www/secondhand/production/config/intializers/.

 The part that is interesting for the next step is this:

     staging:                          # staging is the environment we want to use with following settings
       adapter: mysql2                 # the mysql2 gem that is bridging between Secondhand and the MySQL database